lifepillar/ASUnit/README.md

 ## Writing Tests

 A test template is provided in the [templates](./templates/) folder.
-See the [examples](./examples/) folder for complete examples.<br> The general structure of a test script is as follows:
+See the [examples](./examples/) folder for complete examples.
+The general structure of a test script is as follows:

 ```applescript
     script |One test set|